 To ensure optimum quality and performance of EMPIRE, users must accomplish necessary care and maintenance.
 This care and maintenance has been formalized above in the Best Management Practices (BMPs) for EMPIRE Turf.
 These BMPs are written as a guide and should be modified as local climate, soil, and environmental conditions dictate.
 It is important to note that no “magic fertilizer” or “super-chemical” will solve all problems or make any turfgrass perfect.
 Through consistent application of the BMPs and on-going evaluation, education, and modification of these practices, however, users will greatly enhance the quality and performance of EMPIRE Turf.

-Summer EMPIRE Turf Care
+Fall EMPIRE Turf Care

-Get Your EMPIRE Turf Ready for Summer!
+Get Your EMPIRE Turf Ready for Fall!